Acceptance (novel): Background

+The lighthouse keeper

-In the years before Area X, Saul Evans — the Lighthouse Keeper introduced in Annihilation — builds a friendship with nine-year-old Gloria, the girl who becomes the psychologist of the 12th expedition and the former Director of the Southern Reach.
-While maintaining the lighthouse (the same one found in Area X), Saul is frustrated by the constant visits of Henry and Suzanne, two members of the Séance & Science Brigade (S&SB) who perform unknown experiments involving the lighthouse's lens.
+In a past time just before Area X emerges, Saul Evans, a lighthouse keeper (briefly introduced in Annihilation) builds a friendship with nine-year-old Gloria, the girl who later becomes director of the Southern Reach and psychologist on the twelfth expedition.
+While maintaining the lighthouse (the same one found in Area X), Saul is frustrated by the constant visits of Henry and Suzanne, two members of the Séance & Science Brigade (S&SB), which performs unknown scientific or pseudo-scientific experiments on the lighthouse's lens.
 Later, a fire breaks out on nearby Failure Island, destroying S&SB's headquarters.
 While cleaning the grounds, Saul sees a mysterious flower of light on the floor.
-As he attempts to pluck it, it stabs his finger.
-Saul begins to have vivid nightmares: he imagines walking into his lighthouse only to discover it has transformed into the Tower.
-When he awakens, Saul begins reciting the sermon written by the Crawler on the walls of the Tower.
+As he attempts to pluck it, it pricks his finger.
+Saul begins to have vivid nightmares: he imagines walking into his lighthouse only to discover it has transformed into the Tower (an underground spiraling tunnel from the first book).
+When he awakens, Saul begins reciting the meaningless sermon later written by the Crawler on the walls of the Tower.
 Over time Saul becomes increasingly obsessed with the sermon.

 Gloria leaves to be with her father just before Saul returns to the lighthouse at night and sees a glowing light emanating from the trapdoor beside the lens.
 Saul enters the light.
 When he awakens, he finds Henry and Suzanne's bodies beside him.
 However, a doppelgänger of Henry arrives and confronts Saul.
-The two eventually fall off the side of the lighthouse.
+He grabs Henry and the two fall over the railing of the lighthouse.
 Saul survives, but as he attempts to escape, visions of Area X flood his mind.
 Saul finally stops running, having accepted defeat.
-A tunnel, later referred to by expedition members as a tower, forms at the site where Saul falls.
-Saul becomes the Crawler which scrolls the organic words which descend the Tower.
+A tunnel, later referred to by expedition members as the Tower, forms at the site where Saul falls.
+Saul becomes the Crawler which scrawls the organic words which descend through the Tower.

-The Psychologist/Director
+The psychologist/director

-The second timeline describes Gloria's initial acceptance into the Southern Reach and her promotion to Director.
-She has a strained relationship with Lowry, the only survivor of the first expedition and the man responsible for organizing each subsequent journey into Area X. Without alerting anyone at the Southern Reach, Gloria secretly crosses the border into Area X with Whitby.
+The second timeline describes Gloria's initial acceptance into the Southern Reach and her promotion to director.
+She has a strained relationship with Lowry, the only survivor of the first expedition and the man responsible for organizing each subsequent journey into Area X. Without alerting anyone at the Southern Reach, Gloria secretly crosses the border into Area X with Whitby, a scientist working for the Southern Reach.
 She visits her childhood home, encounters the Crawler in the Tower, and visits the lighthouse.
-While Whitby is upstairs, he apparently (unseen to the Director) struggles with his duplicate and says that he killed it just before she rushed up to find him bruised and scratched, with no sign of the Dead Whitby.
-The Director finds a backpack Whitby swears belonged to Dead Whitby containing the cell phone and plant first mentioned in Authority.
+While Whitby is upstairs, he apparently (unseen to the director) struggles with his duplicate and says that he killed it just before she rushed up to find him bruised and scratched, with no sign of the Dead Whitby.
+The Director finds a backpack Whitby swears belonged to Dead Whitby containing the cell phone and plant (first mentioned in Authority).